-The FY 24/25 Proposed Operating Budget of \$272.6 million is \$21.4 million, or 8.5%, more than the FY 23/24 Estimated Actual expenses of \$251.2 million.
-Salary increases are not included for the Coalition and Represented employees due to ongoing labor negotiations nor the Non-Represented employees.
-The Proposed Budget includes a negotiated wage increase for Amalgamated Transit Union (ATU) employees based on the adopted contract.
+The FY 24/25 Adopted Operating Budget of \$274.4 million is \$33.1 million, or 13.7%, more than the FY 23/24 Actual expenses of \$241.3 million.
+Salary increases are included for the Coalition and Non-Represented employees due to resolved labor negotiations and Board action.
+The Adopted Budget includes a negotiated wage increase for Amalgamated Transit Union (ATU) employees based on the adopted contract.

-District revenue is estimated to be \$238.2 million, a decrease of approximately \$2.2 million, or 0.9%, from the FY 23/24 Estimated Actual revenue of \$240.4 million.
-The decrease is primarily due to the decrease in Investment Interest Income (\$9.4 million) which is mostly offset by increased Toll Revenue (\$7.1 million).
-The District projects it will use \$34.4 million in reserve funding to balance the FY 24/25 Proposed Budget of \$272.6 million.
+District revenue is estimated to be \$238.2 million, a decrease of approximately \$7.6 million, or -3.1%, from the FY 23/24 Actual revenue of \$245.8 million.
+The decrease is primarily due to the decrease in Investment Interest Income (\$10.1 million) which is offset primarily by increased Toll Revenue (\$3.9 million).
+The District projects it will use \$36.2 million in reserve funding to balance the FY 24/25 Adopted Budget of \$274.4 million.

-This operating budget includes changes to the District reserves.
-The Proposed Operating Budget projects a \$23.7 million negative impact on the District's financial reserves.
+The Adopted Operating Budget projects a \$25.3 million reduction to the District's financial reserves.
 This is primarily due to continuing to fund transit operations at levels that exceed current operating income.
-The spending of District Reserves on operating expenses is not sustainable over the long-term.
+The spending of District Reserves on operating expenses is not sustainable over the long term.

-The District is near completion of a new District-wide Strategic Plan to follow the last Strategic Financial Plan of 2014.
-If approved by the Board, future budgets will include actions from an approved Strategic Plan.
-In addition, the Strategic Plan will be reviewed and updated annually.
+The District has completed a District-wide Strategic Plan and it was approved by the Board in May of 2024.
+Future budgets will include actions to carry implement initiatives from that Strategic Plan.
+In addition, the Strategic Plan will be reviewed and updated annually by the District's Board.

-The FY 24/25 Proposed Budget is a baseline budget and contains the projected service levels in the Bridge, Bus, Ferry, and District operations.
-District reserves will be used to balance the budget this year but if the dramatic decreases in revenue brought on by the COVID-19 pandemic continue into future years, staff will work with the Board to implement new measures to decrease expenses and/or increase revenues with the goal of balancing the District's long-term finances, guiding the District to a healthy, sustainable financial condition, and ensuring replenishment of necessary reserve accounts.
+The FY 24/25 Adopted Budget is a baseline budget and contains funding for the projected service levels in the Bridge, Bus, Ferry, and District operations.
+District reserves will be used to balance the budget this year but if the dramatic decreases in revenue brought on by the COVID-19 pandemic continue into future years, staff will need to work with the Board to implement new measures to decrease expenses and/or increase revenues with the goal of balancing the District's long-term finances, guiding the District to a healthy, sustainable financial condition, and ensuring replenishment of necessary reserve accounts.